KellerJordan/modded-nanogpt/records/track_1_short/2025-10-31_AdamSyncGradientHook/README.md

-# Adam Gradient Reduce Scatter in Backward Hooks
+# Adam Gradient Sync in Backward Hooks

 This record improves the overall training time and avg training step time by moving the `DistAdam` reduce-gradient collectives for each model parameter out of the `step` method and into a backward hook to allow.
-The `step` method is then modified to iterate through the param groups and parameters in reverse order to benefit from this by stepping parameters in later layers first.
+The `step` method is then modified to iterate through the param groups and parameters in reverse order to benefit from this change by stepping parameters in later layers first.
 The parameters of later layers will have their backward hooks called sooner, which will have their gradient syncs triggered earlier and completed sooner.

 ## Timing and Validation

-This record improves the final training time by ~0.7 seconds
+This PR improves the final training time by ~0.7 seconds

 This PR: